-As long as you are not loosing weight and are staying hydrated, the developing baby will be fine.
+As long as you are not losing weight and are staying hydrated, the developing baby will be fine.
 If you begin to lose a significant amount of weight, please consult your OB/GYN.
 Take a prenatal vitamin recommended by your doctor to make sure you’re getting nutrients and folic acid, which you need to prevent certain birth defects.
-Also drink a lot of liquids to avoid getting dehydrated.
+Also, drink a lot of liquids to avoid getting dehydrated.
 The disgust will most likely dissipate near the second trimester.

-During the first trimester the changes from hormones can bring about mood swings.
-Also the anticipation of the new addition, whether planned or not, can cause stress which can exacerbate the mood swings.
+During the first trimester, the changes from hormones can bring about mood swings.
+Also, the anticipation of the new addition, whether planned or not, can cause stress which can exacerbate the mood swings.